huguesalary/Magento-Varnish/README.md

 2. [Install Redis](http://redis.io/download) on your server
 3. [Install phpredis](https://github.com/nicolasff/phpredis#installingconfiguring) on... your server, you got it.
 4. Configure your webserver to listen on port **8080**.
 If you can't use this port, you'll have to make some changes in our configuration.
 We'll get to that later.
+5. Connect on your Magento admin area and **disable** all caches in the "Cache Management".
+This Step is very important.
-5. Clone this repository and copy and paste the app/ and lib/ directory into your Magento installation
+6. Clone this repository and copy and paste the app/ and lib/ directory into your Magento installation

 	**note**: this extension overrides `Varien_Cache_Core` and `Credis_Client` by creating a file in `app/code/local/Varien/Cache/Core.php` and `app/code/local/Credis/Client.php`.
 Read more about these *Core Overrides* in the *Important Notes* section at the end of this document.

-6. Configure Varnish to use the configuration file provided with the extension.
+7. Configure Varnish to use the configuration file provided with the extension.
 You will find this file in your Magento directory in `app/code/local/Betabrand/Varnish/vcl/magento.vcl`

 	6b.
 If your webserver is **not** configured to listen on port 8080, modify the magento.vcl, line 76.
 Replace `.port = "8080"` by your port.